happyeric77/colorfullife-docs/docs/notifi/sdk-consolidate.md

 flowchart TD
     notifi-react-card --consume--> notifi-frontend-client --Operate--> Service
     subgraph notifi-frontend-client
-    ClientAdaptor(((ClientAdaptor))) --consume--> NotifiFrontendClient
+    ClientAdaptor((ClientAdaptor)):::adaptor --consume--> NotifiFrontendClient
+    classDef adaptor fill:orange,color:black
     end
 ```

-The ClientAdaptor object object will be the one replace the logic of useNotifiSubscribe hook in notifi-react-card.
+The ClientAdaptor object will be the one represent the logic of useNotifiSubscribe hook in notifi-react-card.

 > Naming of the ClientAdaptor is not fixed (TBC).